kevjiang/baseball-sim/README.md

 (B) `python sim.py 'David Ortiz' bos_2004_ws_g2.csv 20 final_player_report.txt`

-When running these commands on the zoo, I had it take about 30 seconds to run.
+It took about 30 seconds to run the above commands on the zoo.

 See github repo to learn more: https://github.com/kevjiang/baseball-sim